eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/nothing-happens-until-subscribe.md

     );
 ```

-The reason I'm using `Mono.defer` is because this way the exception will be thrown lazily, at subscription time.
+The reason I'm using `Mono.defer` is because, this way, the exception will be thrown lazily, at subscription time.
 Otherwise, the exception will be thrown eagerly, when the `Mono` is created, without having a chance to subscribe to it.

 You can also execute an action when all elements have been published (notice that the arguments are optional):
 ```java